Cogito. So what?

 Is room enough.
 I Henry IV Act 5

-¶ Barbecued Ribs: Hop in your truck and go scrounge up a big dead low-profile electric water heater and some stop-sign post.
-On your way home, pick up a couple oak logs and a slab or two of pork spare ribs.
-Soak em (the ribs, not the truck) in soy, molasses, lemon juice, fresh mushed ginger, chile ancho, a couple squits of Tabasco®, and some salt.
+Hop in your truck and go scrounge up a big dead low-profile electric water heater and some stop-sign post.
+On your way home, pick up a couple oak logs and a slab of pork spare ribs.
+Soak it (the ribs, not the truck) in soy, molasses, lemon juice, fresh mushed ginger, chile ancho, a couple squits of Tabasco®, and some salt.
 (Hmm.
 Come to think of it, spliggle some on the wood too).
 Then fire up your welder and build a smokey cooker.
-Split the oak and set it burning good and hot.
-Put the ribs in it and shut it.
+Split the oak and set it burning good and hot in your cooker.
+Put the ribs in on a rack and shut it.
 When you turn them over now and then, sprazzle them with the leftover soaking juice.
 Okay, now sit back, drink beer, and tell lies for a couple hours with all the folks who are gonna turn up when they smell this happening.
 Then feast.

 More